 If you approach a bank for a debt consolidation loan you’ll need to meet the following requirements:

-- Not an excessive amount of late payments on your debts
+Not have an excessive amount of late payments on your debts

 We know most of those requirements seem intimidating.
 But the good news is that getting a debt consolidation loan from a bank is only one of your options.
 You could instead look into getting a personal loan from a private lender or even ask someone to co-sign a debt consolidation loan.